HEDONIST IN MODERATION

 Who knew that humble beans could taste so good?
 When I first stumbled across a variation of the recipe below I was intrigued but still skeptical.
 I love beans but surely you need to add in some vegetables, right?
 What about a curry paste?
 As it turns out you don’t need much beyond pantry basics to make beans really sing.

-• 1 c heirloom beans such as snowcap or Christmas limas, soaked overnight
+• 1 c heirloom beans such as Snowcap Beans or Royal Corona Beans, soaked overnight

 • 4-5 c vegetable stock